-We caught up with Jess on our Summer 2019 cohort to find out more about her background, why she chose to enrol on our Bristol based Coding Bootcamp and how she’s been getting on learning to code so far.
+Jess was one of our ‘Code It Forward’ funded students.
+This funding made it possible for her take the course, when finances otherwise would not have allowed her to enrol.
+We caught up with her during the Summer 2019 cohort to find out more about her background, why she chose to enrol on our Bristol based Coding Bootcamp and how she’s been getting on learning to code so far.

 What was your background/career before you joined the Coding Bootcamp?